About Golden Pass

 The Golden Pass LNG Headquarters office is located in downtown Houston, Texas in the 3 Allen Center building.
 This location is home to our commercial staff, as well as various members of the Golden Pass management team, financial positions, IT support and our legal department.

 The Golden Pass LNG Terminal is a liquefied natural gas receiving terminal and regasification facility in Sabine Pass, Texas.
-The terminal is among the largest LNG facilities in the world and can accommodate up to 15.6 million metric tons of LNG per year, the equivalent of approximately 2 billion cubic feet of LNG per day.
+The terminal is among the largest LNG facilities in the world and can accommodate up to 15.6 million metric tons of LNG per year, the equivalent of approximately 2 billion cubic feet of natural gas per day.
 The Golden Pass LNG Terminal is located about 10 miles south of Port Arthur in Jefferson County, Texas on the Sabine-Neches Waterway.
 The Port Arthur area serves as an excellent location for an LNG terminal because it is one of only a few deepwater ports along the Gulf Coast suitable for LNG carriers.

 The existing facility includes a dedicated slip to accommodate two LNG ships as well as dock and loading facilities for the ships.
 The facility also includes five storage tanks, two LNG processing trains and advanced vaporization systems.